leinadher/portfolio/README.md

-I'm a versatile professional with an MSc in Architecture and currently pursuing an MSc in Information and Data Science.
+Hey there!
+I'm an architect who’s swapping blueprints for data points, with an MSc in Architecture and currently pursuing an MSc in Information and Data Science.

-With 5 years of experience in architecture and planning, I'm now diving into data science, machine learning, and analytics.
-I thrive on solving complex problems and mastering new tools, all while working in English, German, or Spanish.
+I’ve so far spent 5 years building structures (not data frameworks!) and am now excited to build insights and valuable solutions through data, machine learning and analytics.

 With a knack for creating visually compelling designs and a love for nature sports and architectural heritage, I’m ready to embark on a new adventure in the world of data science and business analytics.